entrepreneur-interet-general/mkinx/README.md

 ## Customization

 You may use any other theme for instance.
-To use `mkdocs-material` just:
+To use `mkdocs-nature` just:

 ```
-pip install mkdocs-material
+pip install mkdocs-nature
 ```

-Then change this in `mkdocs.yaml` : `theme: material` and finally:
+Then change this in `mkdocs.yaml` : `theme: nature` and finally:

 ```
 mkdocs build